Disclaimer: Naruto does not belong to me. Not even a little bit.

 Someone attacked the caravan.

 Wiggling around, I took control of my chakra.
-Turning my hands into wood, I twisted my wooden hands to sharp and saw through the cloth that bound me.
-After that, I ripped off the cloth on my mouth, and sawed through my feet bindings.
+Turning my hands into wood, I twisted and control my wooden hands to sharp and saw through the cloth that bound me.
+After that, I ripped off the cloth on my mouth, and sawed through my feet boundings.

 Shakily, I stood up and slipped out of the cart, not paying mind to the bloody battle.
 We were in a forest.

 I looked around, my eyes scanning the area quickly to see if there were any other victims.
 Not finding any, I turned on my heel and sprinted into the forest.

 (ง ⌣ ~ ⌣) ง